JazibEqbal/Kubernetes/Methodlogy.md

   Static Provisioning: volumes are created and based on PV claims pods are allocated Dynamic Provisioning: PV claims are created and then volumes are created and pods are allocated.
+  Retain is default persistentVolumeReclaimPolicy & Filesystem is default volumeMode.

-kubectl exec -it pod_name --sh --> starting a shell within a pod kubectl exec -it pod_name  -c container_name --sh --> starting a shell within a container from a pod which has many containers
+kubectl exec -it pod_name --sh --> starting a shell within a pod kubectl exec -it pod_name  -c container_name --sh --> starting a shell within a container from a pod which has many containers.

+StatefulSet: Provides stable DNS identity with indexing.
+They help to create pods with a defined-index name rather than adding randome strings to pod definitions.
+If a pod is deleted and re-created it will use the same volume and PVC is not deleted which is bound to the pod.

+Headless StatefulSet means defining a service and setting clusterIp to None which means no clusterIp will be assigned to the resource created.